Navy10021/MDAutoEncoder/README.md

 ## 🧩 Architecture

-The MDAuto-Encoder is designed with two primary architectures to enhance its anomaly detection capabilities:
+The **MDAutoEncoder** is designed with two primary architectures to enhance its anomaly detection capabilities:

 ### 1. CNN-Based Autoencoder